imguptaharsh/Events-TIF/README.md

 ## Overview

-Welcome to [Even TIF]!
+Welcome to Events TIF!
 This document will guide you through the process of installing our amazing mobile application on your Android device using the provided APK (Android Package) file.

 ## Installation

-Please follow these simple steps to install [Even TIF]:
+Please follow these simple steps to install Events TIF:

 ### Step 1: Download the APK File